Fate Rewinder: Main protagonists

 Akaba (born October 4, 2056) is a 16-year-old Rewinder who uses a single katana as his weapon, typically carrying it on his back, secured with a belt.

-A contemporary of Chrono, Akaba was promoted to Second-Grade Rewinder after taking the "second-Grade Promotion Exam" alongside him.
+A contemporary of Chrono, Akaba was promoted to Second Grade Rewinder after taking the "Second-Grade Promotion Exam" alongside him.
 He uses the pronoun "washi" (わし, Washi) and speaks with a Hiroshima accent, often using phrases like "I'm ____" and "I can ____".
 His distinct appearance includes jagged teeth, and unlike most Rewinders, he does not wear an eyepatch, as his Retry Eye is hidden by his bangs.

 Akaba is cheerful and lively, though somewhat violent and very reckless.
 He does not hesitate to be a little tyrannical in order to complete his missions, yet despite this, he is capable of calmly assessing and judging situations.
-Originally destined to die in a boat accident at the age of six on May 16, 2062, Akaba was saved by Shirai and now serves as a Rewinder.
-As a result, he holds Shirai in high regard, decorating his room with posters and photos of the two of them together, and often attempts to imitate Shirai by recreating the "record and replay" ability.
+Originally destined to die in a boat accident at the age of six on May 16, 2062, coincidentally the same date as he and Chrono's current mission at the airport, Akaba was saved by Shirai and now serves as a Rewinder.
+As a result, he holds Shirai in high regard, decorating his room with posters and photos of the two of them together, and often attempts to imitate Shirai by recreating the idol's iconic ability.

 Although Akaba initially disliked Shirai's only student, Chrono, even beating him during the martial arts test of the entrance exam, the two have since developed a good relationship.
-Having passed the second-grade promotion exam, they now go camping together, meet up to hang out, and Akaba often tries to help Chrono in times of danger.
+Having passed the promotion exam, they now go camping together, meet up to hang out, and Akaba often tries to help Chrono in times of danger.

-Akaba sometimes refers to others by the name of their species, such as calling Lemon "Android" or Smartphone "Smartphone," rather than using their real names.
+Akaba sometimes refers to others by the name of their species, such as calling Lemon "Android" or Smartphone "Smartphone", rather than using their real names.
 He is also a poor cook, producing "dark matter" through his cooking, though he remains unaware of this and continues to act normally around others.

 Akaba's Version Up is "Forward" (Fowādo), allowing him to move 200 times faster for 3 seconds, making him appear as an incomprehensible blur in the blink of an eye.